How You Can Lower Your Heating Bill

 A complete guide to getting that boiler working again and some common fault codes and how to fix.

-Boilers are complicated pieces of equipment, but many people rely on them to get hot water and proper heating in their home.
+Boilers are complicated pieces of equipment, but many people rely on them to get hot water and a proper central heating system in their home.

-Here are the top broken boiler issues that can plague most modern boilers and possible solutions.
+Before having to cash out for a new boiler here are the top broken boiler issues that can plague most modern boilers and possible solutions.
 Some are minor, but others will require an engineer to be called out to repair it.

 Knowing the difference between a DIY boiler repair job and a situation where calling for a full engineer quote is important.

 A leaking combi boiler is one of the most well-known causes of a boiler not working.
-A leak can spring up anywhere in the system and drop the pressure significantly - if it's after the pressure gauge, it might not even get picked up by the readings.
+A leak can spring up anywhere in the system and drop the boiler pressure significantly - if it's after the boiler pressure gauge, it might not even get picked up by the readings.

 This can be quite noticeable too since it stops the boiler from actually heating up everything that passes through it.
 No pilot light or thermostat means that your boiler will produce no central heating or warm water.

-Very few modern boiler designs use an actual flame anymore, so you'll be relying on technology instead: if you can't restart it, get an engineer to take a look since they're more likely to identify the damaged components correctly.
+Very few new boiler designs use an actual flame anymore, so you'll be relying on technology instead: if you can't restart it, get an engineer to take a look since they're more likely to identify the damaged components correctly.

-aren't very common these days but can be extremely dangerous.
+These aren't very common these days but can be extremely dangerous.
 You'll need a Gas Safe Registered engineer to handle these problems since they're certified and qualified to offer engineer services and/or a quote concerning boiler systems that use gas as fuel.

 Even something as small as a broken valve can cause a gas leak or a build-up of flammable fuels, so don't attempt to fix it yourself unless you're also a Gas Safe Registered engineer.

-If you find your boiler not firing up for the central heating at a scheduled time, there might be something wrong with the scheduling timer: this is mostly a feature of electronic boiler models that have built-in online connections or time settings.
+If you find your boiler is not firing up for the central heating system at a scheduled time, there might be something wrong with the scheduling timer: this is mostly a feature of electronic boiler models that have built-in online connections or time settings.

 It could be something as small as the clocks changing or the options being set incorrectly, but it can still be irritating to deal with.
 Try to adjust the settings or refer to the manual if you don't know-how.